lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

-Unitary matrix decomposition can also be combined with tools from classical circuit design: in @Loke2014, Loke et al. proposed an approach merging reversible circuit (see below), a classical compilation problem, with unitary matrix synthesis.
-They show that searching for decompositions $U = PU'Q$, where
+Unitary matrix decomposition can also be combined with tools from classical circuit design: in @Loke2014, Loke et al. proposed an approach merging reversible circuit synthesis (see below), a classical compilation problem, with unitary matrix synthesis.
+They show that searching for decompositions
-$P$ and $Q$ are classical reversible circuits can yield shorter circuits when using the Cosine-Sine decomposition for the unitaries $U$ and $U'$.
+$U = PU'Q$, where $P$ and $Q$ are classical reversible circuits can yield shorter circuits when using the Cosine-Sine decomposition for the unitaries $U$ and $U'$.

 Search-based approaches have been developed to address the shortcomings of analytical decompositions.
 Unlike the algebraic approaches, the circuit